 “Rome wasn’t built in a day”.
-So are four days enough to see and experience this architecturally and culturally rich city?
-Well, no… in four days we could cover only a few important sights, places we had learnt about or seen pictures of.
+So, are four days enough to see and experience this city rich in architecture and culture?
+Well, no… in four days we could cover only a few important sights, places we knew or had seen pictures of.
 And we left it at that.
-We spent more time on a food tour, meandering in the the alleys and piazzas, and enjoying a gelato or two at other times.
+We spent more time on sampling Roman food on a tour, meandering aimlessly in the the alleys and piazzas, and enjoying a gelato or two at other times.

-Of our four days in Rome, we kept one day for The Vatican.
+Of our four days in Rome, we dedicated one day to The Vatican.
 The other three days we spent exploring the Roman quintessentials and then a few offbeat places.

 Our base was in Monti neighborhood, just a 10 minutes walk to the famed Colosseum or Colosseo.
-And that weekend there was the ‘living light sculpture’ projected on this iconic structure by the German artist Sabine Kacunko.
-Actual bacterias collected from the surface of the Colosseum, probably as old as the landmark itself, were projected on the Colosseum.
+The weekend when we were in Rome, an event called the ‘living light sculpture’ by the German artist Sabine Kacunko took place at the Colosseum.
+In this event, actual bacterias collected from the surface of the Colosseum, probably as old as the landmark itself, were projected on this iconic structure.
 During the projection, there was a candle-light procession and an open-air prayer service.
-It was something different that we got to experience, and we liked it.
+This was something unique that we got to experience, and we really liked it.

-Other than this night visit, we also did a tour of the Colosseum one late afternoon.
+Other than this night visit, we also toured the Colosseum one late afternoon.
 I had booked the tickets online on Coopculture, which is a combined ticket for Colosseum, Roman forum, and Palantine hill.
 Sadly, we ran short of time to venture into the Roman forum.

 This amphitheater is an impressive sight during the day and also at night.
-Do a guided tour or rent an audio-guide or just make sure to read all the details to understand about this iconic symbol of Rome built in 80 AD.
+Do a guided tour, or rent an audio-guide, or just make sure to read all the details to understand about this famous symbol of Rome built in 80 AD.